How do I get a Voucher?

 Aiken Housing Authority HCV Section 8 program is currently not accepting new applications for Section 8 Assistance.
 We have a limited number of vouchers and cannot accommodate any more clients at this time.

-The Housing Choice Voucher Section 8 program offers two types of assistance.
+The Housing Choice Voucher Section 8 program offers the following assistance.

 • Tenant-Based Assistance involves vouchers that are used to subsidize rent in privately owned rental units.

-The Aiken Housing Authority administers a total of 875 units and site based assistance.
+The Aiken Housing Authority administers a total of 875 vouchers.

 Note: At this time, the Aiken Housing Authority's Waiting List for the Housing Choice Voucher (HCV) Section 8 Tenant-Based Assistance program is NOT accepting new applications.